Tenerife airport disaster: Dutch response

 The Dutch authorities were reluctant to accept the Spanish report blaming the KLM captain for the accident.
 The Netherlands Department of Civil Aviation published a response that, while accepting that the KLM captain had taken off "prematurely", argued that he alone should not be blamed for the "mutual misunderstanding" that occurred between the controller and the KLM crew, and that limitations of using radio as a means of communication should have been given greater consideration.

-In particular, the Dutch response pointed out that:
+In their response, the Dutch authorities contended that: